Tight bounds for the sensitivity of CDAWGs with left-end edits: Sensitivity of CDAWGs with left-end insertions

-It follows from Lemma~\ref{lem:node_created} that the out-degree of each new node in $\CDAWG(aT)$ does not exceed the maximum out-degree of $\CDAWG(T)$.
+It follows from Lemma~\ref{lem:node_created} that the out-degree of each new node for $ax$ in $\CDAWG(aT)$ does not exceed the out-degree of the node for $x$ in $\CDAWG(T)$.
 Also, there is an injective mapping from a new node $ax$ in $\CDAWG(aT)$ to an existing node $x$ in $\CDAWG(T)$ by Lemma~\ref{lem:node_created}.
 Thus $\FIns(T) \leq \size(T)$ for any string $T$.